-Therefore, the Company resolved at the aforementioned board of directors meeting, to request the Strategic Special Committee to consider at the time the Tender Offer commences whether or not the opinion expressed in the report submitted by the Strategic Special Committee to the board of directors of the Company as of today has changed, and to report to the board of directors of the Company to that effect if the previous opinion on the report has not changed, or to provide a revised opinion if it has changed, and to express its opinion on the Tender Offer anew based on the Strategic Special Committee's opinion at the time the Tender Offer commences.
+The Company resolved at the aforementioned board of directors meeting to request the Strategic Special Committee (as defined in "(ii) Discussions between the Tender Offeror and the Company and decision-making process by the Tender Offeror, etc.", "(II) Background, purpose, and decision-making process leading to the decision by the Tender Offeror to conduct the Tender Offer and management policy after the Tender Offer" in "3.
+Details of, and grounds and reasons for, the opinion on the Tender Offer" below) established by the Company in relation to the Tender Offer to consider at the time the Tender Offer commences whether or not the opinion expressed in the report submitted by the Strategic Special Committee to the board of directors of the Company on March 28, 2025 has changed, and to report to the board of directors of the Company to that effect if the previous opinion has not changed, or to provide a revised opinion if it has changed, and to express its opinion on the Tender Offer anew based on the Strategic Special Committee's opinion at the time the Tender Offer commences.